justin-john/node-timezone/README.md

 				console.log(data);
 			}
 		},
-		{ sensor: true }
+		{ language: 'es', key: 'YOUR_API_KEY' }
 	);
 ```

-The `sensor` specifies whether the application requesting data is using a sensor (such as a GPS device) to determine the user's location.
-It accepts true or false.
+The response will now be localized to Spanish.

+    {
+       "dstOffset" : 3600.0,
+       "rawOffset" : -28800.0,
+       "status" : "OK",
+       "timeZoneId" : "America/Los_Angeles",
+       "timeZoneName" : "Hora de verano del Pacífico"
+    }

 You can find more details about response and different status of response from [Time Zone Responses](https://developers.google.com/maps/documentation/timezone/#Responses).

+## Notes

+Removed the `sensor` parameter in options.
+It is no longer required by Google Time Zone API.

 ## License

 The MIT License (MIT)

-Copyright (c) 2013 Justin John Mathews <justinjohnmathews@gmail.com>
+Copyright (c) 2013-2014 Justin John Mathews <justinjohnmathews@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: